17 Best Camping Food Ideas | Classic, Easy to Make Meals (Recipes and Photos) For Families and Large Groups

 Depending on the temperature of your grill, you will need to allow it to sit on the grill for 5 to 15 minutes on each side.
 Once you see that the skin has turned dark brown and crispy, then it is ready to be enjoyed.

-Lotte Eschbach of Beste Voor Kids makes this easy but delicious pasta sauce for a camping trip
+Recommended by Lotte from Gezond Weekmenu.
+She makes this easy but delicious pasta sauce for camping trips.

 This recipe was given to me by my mum who has it from her Italian aunt so this pasta sauce is 100% authentic.
 It's a great dish for camping as you don't need many ingredients and most of the ingredients (except for the meat) can be preserved for a long time, which is great if you are planning to stay off the grid for a couple of days.